 Thanks for purchasing a Tommee Tippee Manual Breast Pump!

 This manual breast pump is the simple and comfortable way to express your breast milk.
-With a narrow neck and curved handle, it helps to maximise the power of your pumping action while reducing the strain on your hand as you express your breast milk.
+With a narrow neck and curved handle, it helps to maximize the power of your pumping action while reducing the strain on your hand as you express your breast milk.

 This page is here to help you get the most out of your breast pump, and to answer any questions you may have.
 Keep on reading for product support and troubleshooting advice.

-Horn - trumpet shaped part with a soft edge to sit comfortably against your breast and petals for massaging to stimulate more milk flow.
+Flange - trumpet shaped part with a soft edge to sit comfortably against your breast and petals for massaging to stimulate more milk flow.